DAIFerraraGraf/dai-lab-smtp/README.md

 The senders and the receivers of the emails are stored in a text file.
 In order to determine which is the sender and which is the receiver, we will use the following convention: the first line of the file is the sender and the 4 next lines are the receivers.
-We're calling this a group (1 sender and 4 receivers).Each receiver will receive a joke but the joke are the same for receivers in the same group.
-The sender will not receive any joke.
+We're calling this a group (1 sender and 4 receivers).Each receiver will receive a message but the message are the same for receivers in the same group.
+The sender will not receive any message.

-The jokes are picked randomly from the json file.
+The messages are picked randomly from the json file.

 ## MOCK SMTP server
 The command to run the docker container: